forrest79/phpgsql/docs/db.md

 #### Safely passing parameters

-Important is know how to safety pass parameters to a query.
+Important is to know how to safety pass parameters to a query.
 You can do something like this:

 ```php
 $userId = 1;